 Since moving to Canada I have been living alone in an apartment, I have considered getting a pet but decided not to because I usually go home during the summer and it can be complicated to sustain that lifestyle.
 I also want to be here with my pet if I get one, and decided it might be unfair to the pet that I don’t have more consistent time to care for them.
 Despite this, my desire to care for pets is always present and I thoroughly enjoy being around animals.
 This is how I decided to become a pet sitter because It still provides me with the opportunity to care for animals without being their primary caregiver.
 I also wanted to be a pet sitter because I am lucky enough to have the time — I have a very flexible school schedule with a light workload and I find myself with a lot of time to spare.
 This made me confident in my abilities to care for an animal and be there for them.

 For daycare or boarding, I tend to walk dogs depending on their breed -- if they are quite small and low energy than I stick to once per day at 10 - 15 minutes; or If they are high energy than I take them out twice for 15 - 30 minutes each time.
 It really depends on the dog and how they respond.
-My schedule for school requires me gone for one hour per day 4 times a week, and then the rest of the day I am home -- which gives me an immense amount of time with guest pets.
+My schedule is very flexible as I'm taking online courses, so I have a lot of time for guest pets.

 I have no roommates or pets so it is much easier to create a peaceful environment for each pet.
 Guest pets sleeping spaces can change and is dependant on the type of animal -- if they are cats then I find that they will find a space that they prefer to be comfortable and I let them have the freedom to choose.
 Sometimes it can be next to me, especially the first night since they can be nervous.